 Want to learn more about using herbs at home?

-The Herbal Academy is offering 50% off their introductory and intermediate courses right now.
-They’re both great options to deepen your knowledge – you can find them here.
+The Herbal Academy offers online courses that an help you deepen your knowledge – you can find them here.

 1. Jones, E and Hughes, R.E.
 (1984) The influence of bioflavonoids on the absorption of vitamin C